-- Futility of attempts to control time.
-Practically all of the so-called “Get-It-Done” strategies involve trying to force people to do what they really do not want to do.
+- The futility of attempts to control time.
+Practically all of the so-called “Get-It-Done” strategies involve trying to force people to do what they do not want to do.
 Attempts to develop new habits that will counterbalance the old and destroy them work just about the same as the new car body on an old rusty engine.
 If we do not start from the foundation, the whole restructuring will not make any sense.

 - Too-difficult tools.
 The 10$ app on the phone won’t work if you keep writing everything down on paper.

 - Unrealistic expectations.
-People think that if they wrote a list, the things would do themselves perfectly, in other words they don’t look at the time rationally.
+People think that if they wrote a list, the things would do themselves perfectly, in other words, they don’t look at the time rationally.

 Smoking deserves special attention.
 Many people think they smoke because of the stress, showing the society how exhausted and hardworking they are.